 Fig. 3

-Infrared reflectance spectra of Ryugu bulk samples from chamber A and chamber C. (a) the spectra normalized to its continuum between 2.0 µm to 4.0 µm.
-Both spectra show 2.72 µm, corresponding to hydroxyls (-OH) absorption, and 3.4 µm, to organic molecule or carbonate adsorption, features.
+Infrared reflectance spectra of Ryugu bulk samples from Chamber A and Chamber C. (a) the spectra normalized to its continuum between 2.0 µm to 4.0 µm.
+Both spectra show 2.72 µm, corresponding to hydroxyl (-OH) absorption, and 3.4 µm, to organic molecule or carbonate adsorption, features.
 Faint 3.1 µm absorption is also confirmed in spectra of bulk samples analyzed by MicrOmega, indicating presence of a nitrogen-rich phase34. (b) those raw spectra are compared with remote-sensing data for Ryugu taken by NIRS34.
 2.72 µm absorption feature observed with NIRS3 is confirmed by the Ryugu returned samples.
 The continuum of Ryugu samples is redden compared to that of NIRS3, which might reflect space weathering effect for the samples more obviously compared to remote-sensing data.

 Fig. 4.
 Comparison of visible spectroscopic data for bulk Chambers A and C with that of ONC-T for Ryugu and other carbonaceous chondrites (CCs), of which red lines data are typical types of CCs from RELAB data3 and blue lines data are unusual types of CCs, from RELAB and Sugita et al. (2019)52.
 Note that each of CCs is powder samples within sizes ranging from <63 µm and <155 µm.
 Ryugu particles obtained from Chamber A and C show ~0.02 in albedo (reflectance factor at 30˚, 0˚, 30˚), which is comparable to remote-sensing data of Ryugu’s surface taken by ONC-T3,32.
 Globally, Ryugu is confirmed to be much darker than most meteorites.